SharwanKunwar/My-Journey-2081-/Readme.md

 >  "Either you run the day, or the day runs you" by Thomas A. Edison.

+> "Dream big and dare to fail." – Norman Vaughan

+> "The secret of getting ahead is getting started." – Mark Twain

 *(I will update this section daily with a new quote to inspire myself and others.)*